 Individuals seeking to become officers must also pass a certification examination.
 The department develops and oversees the administration of approximately 8,000 State Officer Certification Examinations (SOCE) annually to basic recruits seeking to become certified law enforcement, correctional and correctional probation officers.
-The exam is administered as computer-based testing via a private vendor and is available at 32 of the state's 40 CJSTC-certified training schools and 21 vendor sites across the state.
-It allows greater efficiency for applicants, criminal justice agencies, and the state, resulting in substantial cost savings.
+The exam is administered through computer-based testing via a private vendor and is available at 32 of the state's 42 CJSTC-certified training schools and 30 vendor sites across the state.